Pikafrenzy/interface-exercise/README.md

 ### The Character Class

-You will need to create a class that represents a single Character.
+You will need to create a class that represents a single character of text.

 - `Character` extends `OrderedThing` because each `Character` object will be stored in an ordered `ArrayList` of `Character` objects in a Word object.

-Note: a class named `Character` already exists in the Java API `java.lang` package, so your class with the same name hides that one.
-If you want to refer to that API class (which you shouldn't need to), you'll need to reference it by its full package and class name, such as `java.lang.Character` in your code.
+Note: _a class named `Character` already exists in the Java API `java.lang` package, so your class with the same name hides that one.
+If you want to refer to that API class (which you shouldn't need to), you'll need to reference it by its full package and class name, such as `java.lang.Character` in your code._

 ### The Word Class